Inside: Don't throw out your pots and pans because of some rust. You can easily get rust off pans. Check out how to remove rust from pots and pans.

 How To Remove Rust From Pans

-To begin I want to say that the tips below work great to remove rust from most pots and pans.
+To begin, I want to say that the tips below work great to remove rust from most pots and pans.

-I, however, really don't recommend using this on any non-stick pots or pans.
-If you have any rust that is building on a non-stick pan I would check with the manufacturer to see what they recommend.
-For any other kind of pan or pot follow the directions below.
+If you have any rust that is building on a non-stick pan, I would check with the manufacturer to see what they recommend.
+For any other pan or pot, follow the directions below.

-Repeat If Necessary
+Repeat If Necessary.

 You may need to rinse off the baking soda and reapply more baking soda once or twice if the rust is really bad.